-Keywords Sociology and Anthropology of Things; Life of Things, People's Republic of Poland; 1989 Breakthrough gor Kopytoff (2003) notes that things, just like peo-■ple, have their biographies.
-"When building a biography of a specific thing, questions analogous to the questions about human biographies can be posed, for example, what are biographical possibilities, which email address: renata.dopierala@uni.lodz.pl entail its status, time of existence, and the culture it belongs to?
-How do those possibilities manifest themselves?...Are the objects of different age, what are the stages of their life, and what do their culture determinants look like?
+Igor Kopytoff (2003) notes that things, just like people, have their biographies.
+When building a biography of a specific thing, questions analogous to the questions about human biographies can be posed, for example, "what are biographical possibilities, which entail its status, time of existence, and the culture it belongs to?
+How do those possibilities manifest themselves?...
+Are the objects of different age, what are the stages of their life, and what do their culture determinants look like?
 How do things use up with age and what happens to the object when it stops being useful?"
-(Kopytoff 2003:251-252).
-The questions posed by the author-particularly relating to stages of life of things, their uses, and socio-cultural contexts where those processes take place-determine the structure of the paper which aims at analyzing the systemic transformation from the perspective of sociology and anthropology of things.
+(Kopytoff 2003: 251-252).
+The questions posed by the author - particularly relating to the life of things, their uses, and socio-cultural contexts where those processes take place - determine the structure of the chapter which aims at analyzing the systemic transformation from the perspective of the sociology and anthropology of things.